aayushd100/www.aayushdutt.com/notes.md

 * Add admin route
 * Add checkbox for private and public post
 * add different user accounts so that they can access their own blog posts
+* Add a method to backup posts and user uploaded images

 ## To implement the admin routes:
 /admin